RedDiffuser: Auditing Multimodal Safety Failures in Vision-Language Models via Reinforced Diffusion: Methodology

-After identifying adversarial image prompts through greedy search, we further fine-tune the diffusion model using reinforcement learning guided by a dual reward: a toxicity reward, which encourages harmful continuations, and an alignment reward, which maintains semantic consistency between the image and its image prompt.
+After identifying high-risk image prompts through greedy search, we further optimize the diffusion model using reinforcement learning with a dual reward for safety auditing.
+The \textbf{Toxicity Reward} captures the degree of unsafe behavior exposed under the audited context, while the \textbf{Alignment Reward} preserves semantic consistency between the generated image and its prompt.

 \textbf{Toxicity Reward:} Given a fixed text prefix $\mathbf{y}$ and an image $\mathbf{x}$ generated by RedDiffuser, we prompt the target VLM $\mathcal{M}$ to complete the sentence.
-The continuation is scored by Detoxify \cite{Detoxify}, which evaluates six toxicity attributes (e.g., insult, threat).
-We use the average score as the toxicity reward:
+The continuation is scored by Detoxify \cite{Detoxify}, which evaluates six toxicity attributes (e.g., insult and threat).
+We use the average score as the toxicity reward, which serves as a proxy for the degree of unsafe behavior exposed under the given multimodal context:

 \textbf{Alignment Reward:} To ensure that generated images remain faithful to their image prompts, we introduce an alignment reward inspired by \cite{black2023training}.
 Specifically, we use BERTScore \cite{zhang2019bertscore} to measure semantic similarity between the image prompt $p$ and the VLM's interpretation of the generated image: